-- 1. A minimum of 12 discipline referrals from the previous school year and/or; - 2.
-A minimum of (4) four 3-7 programs or three external suspensions from the previous school year and/or; - 3.
+- 1. A minimum of 12 discipline referrals from the previous school/current school year - 2.
+A minimum of five 3-7 programs or three external suspensions from the previous/current year - 3.
 Any additional circumstances as deemed necessary by the administration